 Profiling Viewer for macOS opens and visualizes callgrind files.
-You can use treemap, callgraph, flat or hierarchic lists to identify functions where your application spends more time than expected.
+Runs natively on both Apple silicon and Intel® based Mac computers.
+You can use treemap, callgraph, sortable list or call tree to identify and analyze functions where your application spends more time than expected.

 Function costs visualized as Treemap.
 The color schema of the treemap is selectable between palette or heatmap.
 In heatmap mode you can combine the main metrics with a secondary metrics.
 The main metrics (eg. Time) determines the size, the secondary metrics eg. callcount or any other available costs determines the color of an area on the heatmap.